-My Perfect Weekend with Pamela Ting
+My perfect weekend with Pamela Ting

 For my soul, I spend at least a full day making a loaf of sourdough bread.
 It's therapeutic feeling and kneading the dough, and tweaking the recipe if I need to, to better understand how to create tangy sourdough with the right room temperature and baking time, so I have a loaf I'm happy with.

 This was something I picked up in 2020 during the circuit breaker.
-It gives me so much joy to share a fresh, oven-hot homemade loaf of sourdough bread with friends and family.
+It gives me so much joy to share a fresh homemade loaf with friends and family.

 For my mind and body, I like to take long rides on my bicycle, exploring parts of Singapore that are greener and calmer.
 My favourite weekend cycling haunts include the former British airbase in Seletar park and sleepy Changi Village.

-Cycling to these far-out places not only imparts a sense of calm, but also gives me a respite from city buzz.
+Cycling to these far-out places not only imparts a sense of calm, but also gives me a respite from the buzz of the city.

 Changi Village has a great enclave of local food such as its famous nasi lemak.
-There is also Little Island Brewing Co, which has a great selection of craft beers brewed in-house.
+There is also Little Island Brewing Co, which has a wide selection of craft beers brewed in-house.

 The Seletar airbase has wide roads for leisurely cycling through Singapore's colonial aviation history.
 It is now also peppered with cafes such as Wheeler's Estate, which is a great pit stop for brunch.